 Living up to its motto, “the best or nothing,” Mercedes ensured the S is comfortable regardless of whether the owner is driving or being driven.
 The sedan coddles its occupants with a spacious, well-lit cabin that’s as quiet as a bank vault, and it offers some of the most comfortable seats you’ll ever sit in.

 There’s an S-Class to suit every luxury buyer’s need.
-The lineup includes an entry-level model with a six-cylinder under the hood, a V8-powered model, an immensely powerful variant made by Mercedes-AMG, and a pair of ultra-luxurious Maybach-badged models.
-In addition to the sedan, Mercedes offers S-Class coupe and convertible models.
+The lineup includes an entry-level model with a six-cylinder under the hood, a V8-powered model, a plug-in hybrid, an immensely powerful variant made by Mercedes-AMG, and a pair of ultra-luxurious Maybach-badged models.
+In addition to the sedan, Mercedes offers S-Class coupe and convertible models… for now, at least.
+Both body styles will allegedly retire in the not-too-distant future.

 Read our full Mercedes-Benz S-Class review